Adobe-CEP/CEP-Resources/UXP-Migration-Guide/README.md

 #### Use Case: Keyboard Events

 CEP allows you to register an interest in specific keyboard events to prevent them from being sent directly to the host application, allowing you to implement your own callback functions.
 UXP does not support registering keyboard events in the same manner.
 Your UXP plugin can set focus on a control inside a panel and listen for several types of keyboard presses, but there’s no way to do this globally to override the global shortcuts.
+(To request this feature, please mention it [in our UXP developer forums](https://forums.creativeclouddeveloper.com/t/how-to-set-a-keyboard-shortcut-for-a-photoshop-uxp-plugin/3236).)

 #### Use Case: Adjusting Plugin Size

 For modal and modeless CEP extensions, using `window.__adobe_cep__.resizeContent()` takes two parameters (width and height) and resizes the extension’s content to the specified dimensions.
 The width and height parameters are expected to be unsigned integers.
 Please note that extension min/max size constraints as specified in the manifest file apply and take precedence.
 If the specified size is out of the min/max size range, the min or max bounds will be used.

 UXP plugins are restricted to the sizes defined by the manifest.
 Plugins also cannot control the size of their panel programmatically.
 The expectation is that plugin developers will design their UI in a responsive manner – allowing the user to configure the panel to their liking.
 If your plugin consists of multiple accordions in the UI, you might want to consider shipping with multiple panels instead.
-Then the user can group all those panels together, resize them, reorder them, collapse them, etc., as they define in the manifest.
+Then the user can group all those panels together, resize them, reorder them, collapse them, etc., as defined in the manifest.

 ## Migrating ExtendScript/EvalScript to the Photoshop DOM API
 JSX files define functions and objects to be executed in Photoshop’s ExtendScript environment.
 These are executed in CEP either at plugin load time or using `evalScript`.
 You specify the path to JSX files in <ScriptPath> node in manifest.xml.

 All ExtendScript calls to Photoshop were synchronous and blocked the host application UI while executing.
 In UXP, method calls are asynchronous and do not block the UI thread.
 To assist a smoother transition between the ExtendScript DOM and the UXP API, UXP functions are asynchronous by design but can be used for synchronous execution and do not need to be awaited.

 In UXP, you cannot load and execute JSX files directly.
 Instead, you can access the Photoshop DOM directly using the Photoshop DOM API.
-If the current implementation does not fulfill your needs, you can use batchPlay to execute Photoshop actions.
+If the current implementation does not fulfill your needs, you can use [`batchPlay`](https://developer.adobe.com/photoshop/uxp/ps_reference/media/advanced/batchplay/) to execute Photoshop actions.

-batchPlay is the evolution of executeAction from ExtendScript.
-Where executeAction could only play one descriptor at a time, batchPlay accepts an array of action descriptors.
+`batchPlay` is the evolution of `executeAction` from ExtendScript.
+Where `executeAction` could only play one descriptor at a time, `batchPlay` accepts an array of action descriptors.
 In ExtendScript, we provided a class around constructing descriptors, references, and putting values in.
-With batchPlay, we have replaced these related classes with actionJSON.
-If you have used executeAction in ExtendScript, you may recall 4-character codes (OSTypes) and helper methods around them.
-In actionJson, we instead use extended string identifiers such as colorSampler.
-You can still use an OSType by pre-pending it with a $ sign and passing that as a string, like '$app '.
+With `batchPlay`, we have replaced these related classes with `actionJSON`.
+If you have used `executeAction` in ExtendScript, you may recall 4-character codes (OSTypes) and helper methods around them.
+In `actionJson`, we instead use extended string identifiers such as `colorSampler`.
+You can still use an OSType by pre-pending it with a $ sign and passing that as a string, like `$app `.